Follow us:

 “All of these features are already proving extremely popular with residents and visitors alike and the project also provides safe access to a beautiful section of WA’s pristine coastline,” Ms Steinbeck added.

-An iconic location in the CBD, The Towers at Elizabeth Quay won in the Residential Development category, the first high-density development to win in this category since the awards program was launched over twenty years ago.
+An iconic location in the CBD, The Towers at Elizabeth Quay won in the Residential Development category, the first high-density development to win in this category since the awards program was launched over 20 years ago.

 Ms Steinbeck believes that The Towers sets an extremely high standard in Elizabeth Quay for future developments in such a world-class location.